-||Christchurch Botanic Gardens
+|Sites||Christchurch Botanic Gardens

 |Number of students||Maximum of 35|

 How biodiversity is connected within a park environment, identification, pollination, animals, as decomposers, photosynthesis, sustainability.

 At the Botanic Gardens, students investigate the meaning of a balanced ecosystem and understand why these key roles are so important to our lives as humans.
 They will start by tuning their ears into native birds that visit the gardens before completing a sound map to log their data.
-Next they will then use a variety of scientific equipment to go on an insect hunt.
+Next they will then use a range of scientific equipment to go on an insect hunt.
 Then they visit a native tree to see how the various roles are connected.
 Their final task is to problem solve ways to encourage this balanced ecosystem in their own green spaces.

 Activities can be adjusted according to your students age, attention span and interest levels.